k3integrations/generator-k3/README.md

 Creates an AngularJS value service and hooks it into the app.
 Also creates a spec file for testing.

 ### k3:view _(coming soon)_

-## TODO

-- update copyright at bottom of main layout